PyCQA/redbaron/docs/why.rst

 Why is this important?
 ======================

-The usage of a FST might not be obvious at first sight so let's consider a series of problems to illustrate it.
+The usage of an FST might not be obvious at first sight so let's consider a series of problems to illustrate it.
 Let's say that you want to write a program that will:

 * rename a variable in a source file... without clashing with things that are not a variable (example: stuff inside a string)